 State Forest Highlights

 Water Activities (Canoeing, Kayaking, and Fishing): The Rum River provides excellent opportunities for canoeing, kayaking, and fishing.
-Paddlers can enjoy the gentle flow of the river, while anglers can fish for species like smallmouth bass and northern pike.- Rum River Hiking Trail: A scenic trail that winds along the river, providing beautiful views and a chance to explore the forest’s diverse ecosystems.
-Ideal for both casual walks and more vigorous hikes.
+Paddlers can enjoy the gentle flow of the river, while anglers can fish for species like smallmouth bass and northern pike.

 Two Inlets State Forest